hepcat72/TILDETeams/review_meeting_guidelines.md

-# REVIEW MEETING GUIDELINES
+# REVIEW MEETING PROCESS GUIDELINES

 - Version 2.0
 - Prepared by: Robert W. Leach

 ## PURPOSE

-**Understanding Review Issues**: A primary purpose of a review meeting is to ensure that the document author understands the review issues created by reviewers.
+**Understanding Review Issues**: A primary purpose of a review meeting is to ensure that the author understands the review issues created by reviewers.

-**Understanding the Documents**: A second primary purpose of a review meeting is to ensure that the reviewer understands the document content enough to be able to identify defects in a document.
+**Understanding the Changes**: A second primary purpose of a review meeting is to ensure that the reviewer understands the changes enough to be able to identify defects.

 **Generally**: The general purpose of the review meeting is not to determine *how* to resolve an issue, but rather to define *what* an issue is.